joker-eph/githubmove/GitHubMove.rst

 **Multirepo Proposal**

-The multirepo works the same as the current git workflow: every command needs to be applied to each of the individual repositories.
+The multirepo works the same as the current Git workflow: every command needs to be applied to each of the individual repositories.

 **Monorepo Proposal**

-Regular git commands are sufficient, because everything is in a single
+Regular Git commands are sufficient, because everything is in a single
 repository:

 To update the repository to tip of trunk::